fprime-community/fprime-tutorial-math-component/README.md

 1. Defining types, ports, and components in F'.

-2. Creating a deployment and running F' GDS.
+2. Creating a deployment and running the F' GDS (Ground Data System).

 3. Writing unit tests.